James Bruce, 8th Earl of Elgin

 James Bruce, 8th Earl of Elgin and 12th Earl of Kincardine, KT, GCB, KCSI, PC, FSAs (20 July 1811 – 20 November 1863) was a British colonial administrator and diplomat.
 He served as Governor of Jamaica (1842–1846), Governor General of the Province of Canada (1847–1854), and Viceroy of India (1862–1863).
+He is also noted for his role during the Second Opium War.

 In 1857, he was appointed High Commissioner and Plenipotentiary in China and the Far East to assist in the process of opening up China and Japan to Western trade.
 In 1860, during the Second Opium War in China, he ordered the destruction of the Old Summer Palace in Beijing, an architectural wonder with immeasurable collections of artworks and historic antiques, inflicting incalculable loss of cultural heritage.

 Subsequently, he compelled the Qing dynasty to sign the Convention of Peking, adding Kowloon Peninsula to the British crown colony of Hong Kong.

 Early life and education

 Lord Elgin was born in London on 20 July 1811, the son of the 7th Earl of Elgin and 11th Earl of Kincardine and his second wife, Elizabeth Oswald.
 He shared his birthday, 20 July, with his father.
 He had six brothers and sisters, and three half-sisters and one half-brother from his father's first marriage.
 Lord Elgin's father was reportedly impoverished by his acquisition of the Elgin Marbles; it had cost him a large amount of money to transport them, and he sold them to the British government at a significant loss.

 James Bruce was educated at Eton College and Christ Church, Oxford, graduating with a first in Classics in 1832.
 While at Oxford, he became friends with William Ewart Gladstone.